zchapman24/full-stack-repetitions/README.md

 You should now be able to run your start command, spinning up your `API`.
 Once it is up and running, open a browser and visit each endpoint. `localhost:3000` should provide the message mentioned earlier, and `localhost:3000/movies` should provide a *JSONified* version of your data.

 ## CHECKPOINT 2
-- If you finished the previous section and are still struggling with some of it, revert back to **CHECKPOINT 1**.
+- If you finished the previous section and are still struggling with some of it, roll back to [CHECKPOINT 1](#checkpoint-1).
 To do this, delete everything inside of your index.js and follow the **ExpressJS API** section, as many times as you need to.
 - If you want to solidify your knowledge so far, or just want to try it again, go for it.
 Go the `SCORCHED EARTH` route.
 Drop your database from inside Postgres, stop your docker container, shut down your API, and delete everything inside of your `rapid-full-stack-repo` directory, aside from this readme.
 But do not delete the directory itself, unless... you want to practice cloning it down again.
 - Next you will be creating the Front-End, so make sure your API and database are up and running.